mining-also-crafting/reply/README.md

 ### How to use
 - Ensure your server loads Minecraft 1.21+ with Fabric Loader 0.16.8+
+- Ensure your server has [Fabric API](https://modrinth.com/mod/fabric-api) in the mods folder.
 - Add the .jar to your server's mods folder and start the server.

 No configuration required.
 Simply reply to messages with `/r <message>`.